Wagonway

 Benjamin Outram's Little Eaton Gangway in July 1908 with the last train of loaded coal wagons arriving.

-A wagonway (or waggonway; also known as a horse-drawn railway, or horse-drawn railroad) was a method of railway transportation that preceded the steam locomotive and used horses to haul wagons.
+A wagonway (or waggonway; also known as a horse-drawn tramway, horse-drawn railway, or horse-drawn railroad) was a method of railway transportation that preceded the steam locomotive and used horses to haul wagons.
 The terms plateway and tramway were also used.
-The advantage of wagonways was that far bigger loads could be transported with the same power compared to horse haulage along roads.
+The advantage of wagonways was that far heavier loads could be transported with the same power compared to horse haulage along roads.

 Ancient systems

 The earliest evidence is of the 6 to 8.5 km long Diolkos paved trackway, which transported boats across the Isthmus of Corinth in Greece from around 600 BC.
 Wheeled vehicles pulled by men and animals ran in grooves in limestone, which provided the track element, preventing the wagons from leaving the intended route.
 The Diolkos was in use for over 650 years, until at least the 1st century AD.
 Paved trackways were later built in Roman Egypt.